 A leader, our kingdom, country and world for a leader

-As an executive coach for nearly twenty years specializing in leadership development, I have tried to distill the qualities that make for a great leader.
+As an executive coach for nearly twenty years specializing in leadership development, I have tried to distill the qualities that not only make for a great leader, but for someone I could trust and believe in and much more.

 This is continuing to be a work in progress.